SAK YANT TATTOO FAQ

 Why the Suggested Minimum Monk Donation?

 Sak Yant Tattoos have grown very popular now among the Chinese, who strongly believe in the magical powers and are prepared to pay for it.
 Organizations regularly fly several Ajarns to China or Taiwan for a week, with each Ajarn doing hundreds of Tattoos.
 Chinese tour companies also bring in busloads of people to Temples in several parts of Thailand.
-These tourist are prepared to pay much higher donations on top of their tour cost, (starting at 7000 but going as high as 20,000 baht) than used to be the case.
+These tourist are prepared to pay much higher donations on top of their tour cost, (starting at 7000 but going as high as 20,000 baht).
 We have had to make the minimum donation 1000 just to be able to see the Monks, however Ajarns will charge more when taken to their location.